Recap / Star Trek Deep Space Nine S 05 E 18 Business As Usual

 With all his debts about to catch up to him at once, a desperate Quark agrees to enter the dangerous world of weapons trading with his treacherous cousin Gaila and feared weapons merchant Hagath.

-- Hero Insurance: Averted for Quark, who finds himself in debt to Sisko at the end of the episode for the firefight that caused damage to part of the station.
-Sisko is open to a payment plan, thankfully, and at least now Quark is out of hot water with his original creditors.
+Hero Insurance: Averted for Quark, who finds himself in debt to Sisko at the end of the episode for the firefight that caused damage to part of the station.
+Sisko is open to a payment plan, thankfully, and Starfleet is not a creditor that is liable to resort to thuggish measures unlike his previous ones.

 Loan Shark: Quark is facing a lot of business debts about to come due, with what are implied to be dire consequences if he doesn't pay up.

 Loophole Abuse: Quark knows that Odo would never allow any weapons onto the station, so buyers are given demonstrations using holographic replicas instead.

 Shout-Out: Gaila's speech to Quark about whether Quark should care about some people he doesn't know and will never meet is very similar to Harry Lime's speech in The Third Man.

 War for Fun and Profit: Subverted - Quark acts like he's willing to sell to both sides, but he's really setting it up so that the leaders of both sides will "accidentally" run into each other and start shooting.

 Worth It: Implied several times regarding Quark's screwing of the deal at the climax.
 If Quark died in the execution, it was worth it to stop the slaughter of 28 million people.
 (As he himself puts it: "One life for 28 million.
 Best deal I ever made.")
 He sheds no tears over the Regent's death when it's revealed, and he doesn't even try to wiggle out of being sent the bill for the damage dealt in the firefight, only asking for a payment plan that Sisko agrees to.